motech/modules/docs/source/ivr.rst

         Configs consist of:

         * ``name``: The config name
+        * ``authenticationRequired``:
+            Select if the IVR provider requires authentication headers when initiating outbound calls.
+        * ``username``:
+            Optional username for providers that require authentication.
+        * ``password``:
+            Optional password for providers that require authentication.
         * ``outgoingCallMethod``: Which HTTP method to use, either ``GET`` or ``POST``.
         * ``statusFieldMap``:
             A map where each key corresponds to a field name coming from the IVR provider and each value corresponds to the matching IVR ``CallDetailRecord`` field.
         * ``outgoingCallUriTemplate``:
             A URI template where any ``[xxx]`` string will be replaced by the value identified by the ``xxx`` [#]_ key in the provided ``params`` map.
 Additionally, the entire ``params`` map is added as request parameters to the HTTP call.
         * ``ignoredStatusFields``:
             A list of fields to be ignored when receiving IVR Call Status from the provider.
 All other fields received during IVR Call Status and not mapped to CDR fields are added to the ``providerExtraData`` ``CallDetailRecord`` map field.
+        * ``servicesMap``:
+            A map (in the "key1: value1, key2: value2" notation) of services that can be injected in Velocity templates where key is the name used in Velocity and value is the class of the OSGi service, for example to inject ``org.motechproject.mds.service.EntityService`` as ``entityService``, use ``entityService: org.motechproject.mds.service.EntityService``
+        * ``jsonResponse``:
+            Select if the provider returns JSON data after placing an outbound call.

         .. [#] Note: no square brackets